pakjiddat/Pakjiddat-Website/src/pages/articles/2020-26-04---Adding Table of Contents to a Gastby website/index.md

 To generate a table of contents I would need JavaScript which extracts HTML headings from HTML text and displays them inside the React Js template.
 The solution was to convert my [Table of Contents script](https://gist.github.com/nadirlc/9d1368f86fa3d96bca70a7cd626c8890) from Php to JavaScript.

 I managed to convert the script and publish it as a NPM module.
-The NPM package is called [Node.js Table of Contents Generator (TOC)](https://www.npmjs.com/package/@pakjiddat/toc).
+The NPM package is called [Node.js Table of Contents Generator](https://www.npmjs.com/package/@pakjiddat/toc).
 The script can be used to add table of contents to a Gastby website.
 It can also be used on other headless CMSs.

 The script takes as input article text in HTML format and produces an unordered nested HTML list, which is the table of contents.
 The script also returns updated article text, which includes heading ids.